Planning Appeals

 Public Inquiries

-The most formal method of planning appeals is Public inquiries.
-These are used for larger, more complex cases and can take several months because the inspector hears evidence from witnesses, often cross-examined by other parties’ legal representatives.
+The most formal method of appealing a planning decision is a Public Inquiry.
+These are used for larger, more complex cases and can take several months because the inspector hears evidence from witnesses, often cross-examined by legal representatives.

-Public inquiries are suited to more controversial cases where there has been a lot of public opposition.
+Public inquiries are suited to more controversial cases where there has been significant public opposition.

-Costs awards can be available for any appeal.
+Cost awards can be available for any planning permission appeal.

 GET IN TOUCH